Aug

 Treating high blood pressure with the conventional drugs will mask the real underlying causes.

 The DASH diet has helped a lot of people to get their blood pressure under control.
-However, the critical point in that diet is the limitation of the amounts of grains.
+However, the limiting point in that diet is the amount of grains that are allowed.
 In my opinion, wheat and grains, starches and sugar are all empty calories and only stimulate your appetite because of the high leptin and gliadin content from wheat and wheat products.
 According to the cardiologist, Dr. William Davis, cutting these out will cure not only many cases of hypertension, but also diabetes and obesity.
-Many physicians criticized him, but in my opinion his work is on solid researched ground.
+Many physicians have criticized him, but in my opinion his work is on solid researched ground.
 If a patient honestly gives lifestyle changes a try, many side effects and deaths from antihypertensive drugs could be avoided.

 3) Gastritis and duodenal ulcer